09 April 2024

 • record-keeping (including retaining copies of passports, contact details, adverts and recruitment documentation).

-The Home Office monitors compliance on an ongoing basis and it may undertake an audit at any time to ensure the business is complying with its duties.
+The Home Office monitors compliance on an ongoing basis, and it may undertake an audit at any time to ensure the business is complying with its duties.
 Visits can be impromptu or pre-arranged.
 Sponsors will be required to show that they have systems in place to prevent illegal working and to comply with their sponsor duties.
-Information about sponsored employees will also need to be readily available for inspection by the Home Office.
+Information about sponsored employees will also need to be readily available for inspection.

-Failure to comply with sponsor duties can lead to severe penalties, including revocation of the sponsor licence, which would result in all sponsored individuals having their leave curtailed, typically to 60 days, at the end of which they would have to leave the UK if they had not found a new sponsor.
+Failure to comply with sponsor duties can lead to severe penalties, including revocation of the sponsor licence.
+If a licence is revoked all sponsored individuals will have their leave curtailed, typically to 60 days, at the end of which they would have to leave the UK if they had not secured alternative immigration permission.

-Examples of permitted business activities for visitors include: attending meetings, conferences and interviews, gathering information for employment overseas, being briefed on the requirements of a UK based customer (provided that any work for the customer is performed outside of the UK) and undertaking activities relating to the visitor's employment overseas remotely from within the UK, providing this is not the primary purpose of their visit.
-Employers should be aware that the list of permitted business activities is limited and the visitor route is not suitable for individuals who will be carrying out any employment-related activities beyond the permitted business activities or whose employment will be transferring to the UK.
+Examples of permitted activities for Standard Visitors include attending meetings, conferences and interviews, gathering information for their employment overseas, being briefed on the requirements of a UK-based customer (provided that any work for the customer is performed outside of the UK) and undertaking activities relating to the visitor’s employment overseas remotely from within the UK, providing this is not the primary purpose of their visit.
+The list of permitted activities is limited but in some cases the Standard Visitor route may be an appropriate route for short visits to the UK for a purpose that falls within the scope of the “permitted activities”.

 Preventing illegal working and right to work checks

-All UK employers (whether sponsors or not) are required to prevent illegal working by conducting a “right to work check” on all employees before the start of their employment.
-If an employer is found to have employed an illegal worker and has not conducted valid right to work checks, they risk a civil penalty and potentially criminal sanctions in certain circumstances.
-With effect from 13 February 2024, the maximum civil penalty for a first breach increased from £15,000 to £45,000 per illegal employee.
-On the same date, the maximum civil penalty for a repeat breach increased from £20,000 to £60,000 per illegal employee.
+All UK employers (whether sponsors or not) are required to prevent illegal working by conducting a right to work check on all employees before the start of their employment.
+If an employer is found to have employed an illegal worker and has not conducted valid right to work checks, they risk a civil penalty and potentially criminal sanctions.
+The maximum civil penalty for a first breach is £45,000 per illegal employee and £60,000 per illegal employee for repeat breaches.

-An employer will have a defence to the civil offence (known as a “statutory excuse”) if it can demonstrate it carried out a compliant right to work check before the person started employment.
-We provide more guidance on right to work checks here: Business immigration: getting right to work checks right (burges-salmon.com).
+An employer will have a defence to the civil offence (known as a “statutory excuse”) if it can demonstrate it carried out a compliant right to work check.
+We provide more guidance on right to work checks here.

 Employers will need to make sure that they have systems in place to conduct and record right to work checks in a legally compliant way, and that they avoid any discriminatory treatment of individuals in how these checks are carried out.

-We advise many of the UK’s best known employers, as well as overseas businesses, on the immigration and employment aspects of recruiting and employing overseas nationals in the UK.
-If you have any questions, please get in touch with Huw Cooke or Megan Summers (both Senior Associates in our Business Immigration team).
+We advise many of the UK’s best-known employers, as well as overseas businesses, on the immigration and employment aspects of recruiting and employing overseas nationals in the UK.
+If you have any questions, please get in touch with our Business Immigration team.

 Disclaimer